Muhammad0602/Portfolio-mobile-first/README.md

 # 📖 Portfolio-mobile-first <a name="about-project"></a>

 This project is how you make the mobile version of your portfolio.
-It is done using semantic HTML and CSS, essentially with flexbox and grid layout.
+It is done using semantic HTML, CSS and JavaScript, essentially with flexbox and grid layout.

 ## 🛠 Built With <a name="built-with"></a>